cotheca/docs/practices/global-practices.md

 ### Applying Core Principles and Concepts
-This section will show how Core Principles and Concepts are applied to Cotheca's software architecture, development practices and coding style by providing a code example.
+This section demonstrates how Core Principles and Concepts are applied to Cotheca's software architecture, development practices and coding style by providing a code example.